Jamie135/Tokenizer/README.md

 ### Blockchain Platform: Ethereum

 Ethereum is one of the most widely used and versatile blockchain platforms available today.

-Here are some reasons why you should consider using Ethereum for your blockchain projects:
+**Advantages**:

 1. **Smart Contract**: Ethereum was the first blockchain to introduce smart contracts, which are self-executing contracts with the terms directly written into code.
 This allows for the creation of decentralized applications (dApps) that can operate without intermediaries.